kgdunn/pid-book/design-analysis-experiments/full-factorial-designs/using-two-levels-for-two-or-more-factors.rst

 	:align: center
 	:scale: 50

-	A cube plot, showing the hand calculations for the main effects

 This visual summary is a very effective method of seeing how the system responds to the two variables.
 We can see the gradients in the system and the likely region where we can perform the next experiments to improve the bioreactor's conversion.

 The following surface plot illustrates the true, but unknown, surface from which our measurements are taken.
 Notice the slight curvature on the edges of each face.
 The main effects estimated above are a linear approximation of the conversion over the region spanned by the factorial.